fieldtrip/website/tutorial/coregistration_opm.md

 For a good interpretation of the MEG signals recorded with the OPM sensors over the head, it is important to coregister the OPM sensors (location and orientation) with the head.
 Also for source reconstruction it is required to coregister the sensors with the anatomical MRI, the volume conduction model, and the source model.
 As a side note, for conventional SQUID-based MEG coregistration is also relevant, but here the coregistration procedure is more easily standardized.

-This tutorial demonstrates three different methods for coregistering OPM sensors that are placed in a standard helmet to the subjects head.
+This tutorial demonstrates four different methods for coregistering OPM sensors that are placed in a standard helmet to the subjects head.
 It demonstrates each of the methods, including data that you can download to carry out all steps yourself.
 Furthermore, it discusses the advantages and disadvantages of each method.

 In this tutorial we will _not_ consider the coregistration of OPM sensors in flexible EEG-like caps.
 We will also _not_ discuss the coregistration of individually designed 3D printed helmets, as for those the coregistration is usually part of the design process and the helmet will fit only one way on the participant's head.

-Furthermore, this tutorial will also not cover the processing of the MEG signals recorded from the participants brain.
+Furthermore, this tutorial will also not cover the processing of the MEG signals recorded from the participants brain, this is covered in the **[preprocessing_opm](/tutorial/preprocessing_opm)** tutorial.

 ## Background

-The common aim of the three coregistration methods that we explore in this tutorial is to align geometrical objects - i.e. 'things' that have a position in 3D-space - with respect to one another.
+The common aim of the three coregistration methods that we explore in this tutorial is to align geometrical objects - i.e. 'things' that have a position and orientation in 3D-space - with respect to one another.
 Ultimately, we want know the location  of the OPM MEG sensors relative to the participant's head.
-In the examples below, the OPM MEG sensors are expressed relative to a coordinate system that is defined by the fieldlinebeta2 helmet, which leaves some freedom in the exact position of the head.
-For reasons outlined below (inspired by arguments that facilitate the downstream analysis of the signals), it is custom to start from (or end up with) a coordinate system that is defined based on anatomical landmarks on the participant's head.  o this end, we need to compute  with In order to achieve this, we need to first ensure that the 3D coordinate system, in which the spatial coordinates are expressed, is the same for the objects that are used for the coregistration.  one first needs to decide on the target coordinate system in which the
+In the examples below, the OPM MEG sensors are expressed relative to a coordinate system that is defined by the Fieldline smart helmet, which leaves some freedom in the exact position of the head.
+For reasons outlined below (inspired by arguments that facilitate the downstream analysis of the MEG signals, e.g. for group level analysis), it is custom to start from (or end up with) a coordinate system that is defined based on anatomical landmarks on the participant's head.
+Some basic background about coordinate systems, and the exact definition of some widely used coordinate systems is given in this **[FAQ](/faq/coordsys)**.
+To this end, we need to compute  with In order to achieve this, we need to first ensure that the 3D coordinate system, in which the spatial coordinates are expressed, is the same for the objects that are used for the coregistration.

 ## Procedure

-_summarize which analysis steps are performed in the tutorial.
-This should include a picture of the analysis protocol._
+Procedural outlines of the examples are provided in detail below.
+This tutorial describes four different ways to achieve coregistration:
+- Using geometric information from a Polhemus tracker, matching two sets of points that are known to match one-to-one.
+- Using head localization coils, where the location of the coils on the head is known, and the location of the coils relative to the sensors is calculated.
+- Using a 3D model from a 3D scanner of the head and helmet, and aligning this model with more detailed anatomical and sensor information.
+- Using sensor depth information from the Fieldline smart helmet as a proxy for the head surface.

 ## Coregistration using a Polhemus tracker